 With STEM, your career will be future-proof.
 The twenty-first century requires a set of competencies that are targeted for development under STEM education.
 As curriculums are designed to match and further technological advancements, the skills you will develop during your undergraduate years will continue to stay relevant in this ever-changing world after you finish your studies.
 You will never have to fear missing out; you will become one of the trendsetters.

 You will be more grounded.
 One of the best features of STEM education is that it encourages you to be rooted in and aware of your local environment.
-You can find existing issues or problems in your community, try to propose research-based solutions, and improve the lives of your neighbors.
+You can find existing issues or problems in your community as you gather varying levels of evidence in your research, try to propose research-based solutions, and improve the lives of your neighbors.
 You may find STEM education and practice to be very fulfilling in this way.

 STEM hones you to become flexible and capacitated to perform various functions.
 Most skills that you will develop during your course of studies, like communication and critical thinking, are transferrable and are needed in almost all jobs.
 This means that you will have a large space for career exploration.